jwowillo/landgrab/README.md

   greater than or equal to their life attribute.
 * Pieces gain a level when they participate in destroying another piece, allowing their damage and life to be boosted by a fixed amount.
-* Players with no pieces at the end of a turn lose and it is possible for both players to lose.
+* Players with no pieces at the end of a turn lose.
 * Each player has 30 seconds to make a move each turn.

 ## Installation